YasinSyed1/url-shortener-microservice/README.md

 ## Repository Contents
 The GitHub repository for the URL Shortener Microservice contains the following key files and directories:

-**src:** This directory includes the source code for the microservice implementation.
+**index.js, index.html, style.css:** This files includes the source code for the microservice implementation.
 **config:** The configuration files necessary for setting up and customizing the microservice.
 **README.md:** The readme file provides information about the project, installation instructions, and usage guidelines.